Comparison Guide

 Is FEIN the same as EIN?

 Yes.
-FEIN (Federal Employer Identification Number) and EIN (Employer Identification Number) are the same 9-digit tax ID number issued by the IRS.
+FEIN (Federal Employer Identification Number) and EIN (Employer Identification Number) are the same 9-digit tax ID issued by the IRS.
 The terms are interchangeable.
-The IRS officially uses EIN, but many businesses, banks, and state agencies use FEIN.
+The IRS officially uses EIN on Form SS-4 and the CP 575 letter.
+Banks, lenders, and state agencies often use FEIN to distinguish the federal number from a state tax ID.

 Why do some forms say FEIN instead of EIN?

-Some forms use FEIN to distinguish the federal tax ID from state-level tax IDs.
-States like California, New York, and Texas issue their own employer identification numbers for state tax purposes.
-Adding Federal clarifies that FEIN refers to the IRS-issued number, not a state number.
+Some forms use FEIN to separate the federal tax ID from state-level employer IDs.
+States such as California, New York, and Texas issue their own employer numbers for state tax purposes.
+Adding the word Federal clarifies that FEIN means the IRS-issued number, not a state number.
+The 9 digits you enter are identical either way.

 Does the IRS use the term FEIN?

-The IRS officially uses the term EIN (Employer Identification Number) on all its forms and publications.
-The IRS does not use FEIN on Form SS-4, the EIN confirmation letter (CP 575), or any official IRS correspondence.
-FEIN is used by banks, state agencies, and businesses informally.
+No. The IRS uses the term EIN on every official form and publication.
+The IRS does not print FEIN on Form SS-4, the CP 575 confirmation letter, the 147C verification letter, or any IRS correspondence.
+FEIN is an informal term used by banks, lenders, state agencies, and accountants.
+Both terms point to one IRS number.

 Do I need a separate FEIN and EIN?

 No. There is no separate FEIN.
-If someone asks for your FEIN, give them your EIN.
-They are the same number.
-You have one 9-digit number from the IRS that serves as both your EIN and FEIN.
+If a bank or vendor asks for your FEIN, give them your EIN.
+They are one 9-digit number issued once by the IRS.
+Applying twice can cause the IRS to assign a duplicate number to the same entity, which creates filing problems.
+One application produces both your EIN and your FEIN.

-Both FEIN and EIN use the format XX-XXXXXXX (9 digits with a hyphen after the second digit).
-For example, 12-3456789.
-This format is identical regardless of whether the form calls it FEIN or EIN.
+Both FEIN and EIN use the format XX-XXXXXXX, which is 9 digits with a hyphen after the second digit.
+An example is 12-3456789.
+The first two digits are the IRS campus prefix.
+The format is identical regardless of whether a form calls the number a FEIN, an EIN, or a Federal Tax ID.

 Need an EIN?
 We Handle Everything.